ArGilfea/TRU-IMP/ReadMe.md

 ## Deformation Schemes:

 This allows the modification of a segmentation by specific spatial transformations (all segmentations if set to -1).
 In each cases, it takes a segmentation, modifies it, saves the new result, along with the new TAC.
+If the erase_after option is selected, the original segmentations used for the deformation are erased.

 ### Linear Shift:
 This will shift the whole segmentation by a number of voxel in each spatial dimension, as specified.